X-ray Absorption Linear Dichroism at the Ti K-edge of TiO2 anatase single crystals: Experimental setup

-The sample consists of a (001)-oriented crystalline a-\ch{TiO2} thin film of \unit{30}{\nano\meter} thickness.
-Sample growth and characterization procedures are reported in the \gls{si} \S1.
+The sample consists of a (001)-oriented crystalline a-\ch{TiO2} thin film of \SI{30}{\nano\meter} thickness.
+Sample growth and characterization procedures are reported in the \ac{SI} \S1 \footnote{See Supplementary Material at \url{https://journals.aps.org/prb/supplemental/10.1103/PhysRevB.100.245207/supplementary.pdf} for details about the sample synthesis and characterizations, the fitting procedure, the evolution of the A2, A3 and B peaks amplitudes with $\theta$ and $\phi$, the integrated DOS along $(x,y)$ and $z$ axes, the XAS spectra per equivalent sites, the comparison between calculated spectra with space group and supercell and the crystal symmetrization of spherical tensors.} (see also references \cite{Brouder:2008jc,AlsNielsen:2011vn} therein).
 Figure 1 shows a schematics of the sample motion required for the experiment.
 The sample was placed in the center of rotation of a system of stages which allow for both sample in-plane rotation ($\phi$) and orthogonal out-of plane rotation ($\theta$).
 By convention, a set of Euler angles $(\theta,\phi,\psi)$ orients the electric field $\hat\epsilon$ and wavevector $\hat k$ with respect to the sample. $\theta$ measures the angle between $\hat \epsilon$ and the $[001]$ crystal direction ($\hat z$ axis of the sample frame) orthogonal to the surface. $\phi$ measures the angle between $\hat\epsilon$ and the sample rotation axis $\hat x$.
-In principle, a third angle $\psi$ is necessary to fix the position of the wavevector in the orthogonal plane to the electric field but here $\psi=\unit{0}{\degree}$.
-The $\theta$ angles reported in the experimental datasets are with a maximum systematic offset of $\pm\unit{0.2}{\degree}$ which comes from the precision setting up the $\theta=\unit{0}{\degree}$ reference from the sample half-clipping of the X-ray beam at grazing incidence.
-The precision of the rotation stage of $\pm\unit{0.01}{\degree}$ is negligible with respect to this angular offset.
+In principle, a third angle $\psi$ is necessary to fix the position of the wavevector in the orthogonal plane to the electric field but here $\psi=\SI{0}{\degree}$.
+The $\theta$ angles reported in the experimental datasets are with a maximum systematic offset of $\pm\SI{0.2}{\degree}$ which comes from the precision setting up the $\theta=\SI{0}{\degree}$ reference from the sample half-clipping of the X-ray beam at grazing incidence.
+The precision of the rotation stage of $\pm\SI{0.01}{\degree}$ is negligible with respect to this angular offset.